William Raspberry: Career

 After earning a B.S. in history at the University of Indianapolis in 1958, Raspberry continued to work at the local weekly Indianapolis Recorder where he had begun in 1956, rising to associate managing editor.
-He was drafted and served as a U.S. Army public information officer from 1960–1962.
+He was drafted and served as a U.S. Army public information officer from 1960 to 1962.
 The Washington Post hired him as a teletypist in 1962.
 Raspberry quickly rose in the ranks of the paper, becoming a columnist in 1966.
 Raspberry was a finalist for the Pulitzer Prize in 1982, and won the Pulitzer Prize for Commentary in 1994.

 Raspberry supported gay rights, writing at least one column condemning gay-bashing.
 He argued against certain torts and complaints from the disabled.
 Ragged Edge, a disabled-rights publication, published complaints from letters to the editor that the Post did not print.

 Raspberry retired in December 2005.
 He provided the Washington Post a guest column on November 11, 2008, commenting on the election of Barack Obama as president of the United States.

 As of 2008, he was president of "Baby Steps", a parent training and empowerment program based in Okolona, Mississippi.
 Raspberry was an alumnus of Okolona College.

 He is the author of Looking Backward at Us, a collection of his columns from the 1980s.